-Every student who completes a survey can get a free small filter coffee or tea at the pop-up stations in EATC1TY or City Bar, managed by Sodexo.
+Every student who completes a survey can get a free regular hot drink from any City catering outlet, managed by Sodexo.

 To claim your drink you will need a voucher from your course office.
 These can be collected by providing proof that you have completed an online survey e.g. a print out of the last page or a screenshot on your phone or ipad.
 If you have any queries please email us.